Snowflake-Labs/schemachange/README.md

 ### Using Variables in Scripts
 schemachange supports the jinja engine for a variable replacement strategy.
 One important use of variables is to support multiple environments (dev, test, prod) in a single Snowflake account by dynamically changing the database name during deployment.
 To use a variable in a change script, use this syntax anywhere in the script: `{{ variable1 }}`.

-To pass variables to schemachange, use the `--vars` command line parameter like this: `--vars '{"variable1": "value", "variable2": "value2"}'`.
+To pass variables to schemachange, check out the [Configuration](#configuration) section below.
+You can either use the `--vars` command line parameter or the YAML config file `schemachange-config.yml`.
+For the command line version you can pass variables like this: `--vars '{"variable1": "value", "variable2": "value2"}'`.
 This parameter accepts a flat JSON object formatted as a string.
 Nested objects and arrays don't make sense at this point and aren't supported.

 schemachange will replace any variable placeholders before running your change script code and will throw an error if it finds any variable placeholders that haven't been replaced.